frizbit/documentation/source/index.html.md

 1. **Create a Google Application**

-Visit the [Google Services Wizard.](https://developers.google.com/mobile/add?platform=android&cntapi=gcm) Don’t worry about creating an “Android” application.
+Visit the <a href="https://developers.google.com/mobile/add?platform=android&cntapi=gcm" target="_blank">Google Services Wizard.</a> Don’t worry about creating an “Android” application.
 There are no differences between sending web push notifications between Android or Google Chrome.
 They are using same service called Google Cloud Messaging which we will activate soon.

 ![](https://raw.githubusercontent.com/frizbit/documentation/master/source/images/google-1.png "Creating a Google Application Step 1")